Is a Matchmaker Worth the Money?

 “I know — he’s perfect for me,” she gushed.
 “And thank goodness for that.
 I paid a ton for him.”

-When anyone says she broke her budget on something, the frugal person inside of me dies a little.
-She must have sensed this and whispered, “I used a matchmaker to find him!”
+Whenever people say they broke their budget on something, the frugal person inside of me dies a little.
+My friend must have sensed this, as she whispered, “I used a matchmaker to find him!”

 “Like in Fiddler on the Roof or on that Millionaire Matchmaker show?”
 I asked.

 “Yeah — kind of!” she said eagerly.
 After years of being frustrated with Tinder, OkCupid, and even a brief free trial with Match.com, my friend had used a local matchmaking service.
 In about four years of putting herself out there on free online dating sites and apps, she had only one relationship that lasted more than a few months.
 The rest had fizzled out in a line of horrible, awkward dates.

 Instead, she had made the bold and costly decision to use a professional matchmaker.

 How Does Matchmaking Work These Days?

 Matchmaking today is much different from what we might imagine.
 It doesn’t involve a grandma calling a friend of a friend or a Hollywood insider hooking up rich and beautiful clients with other rich and beautiful people.
 Sure, these practices still exist, but many of today’s matchmaking services are more professional and personalized than ever before.

 There are matchmakers who specialize in religions, body types, cultural backgrounds, political beliefs, lifestyle choices, and extracurricular activities.
 You can find matchmakers in almost every location, including online.
 The experts — or matchers — have backgrounds in psychology, life coaching, and other specialized fields.